mhered/2025DevicePrototypingSummerSchool/Day_2.md

 0603 cost .15 cents each

-use stad components 150KOhm or 100KOhm
+use std components 150KOhm or 100KOhm

 1 side 2 layers